pietheinstrengholt/laravel-docker-k8s/readme.md

 ### Build and run the docker image from the project folder

-Start the tutorial by cloning the current repostory by usig the following command:
+Start the tutorial by cloning the current repository by using the following command:

 ```
 git clone https://github.com/pietheinstrengholt/laravel-docker-k8s